well-typed/grapesy/docs/demo-server.md

 The secure server uses a bundled self-signed certificate by default.
 See the command line flags for details.

-## Debugging

-You can pass `--debug` to the server to get additional debugging output.

 ## Testing the server

 See https://grpc.io/docs/guides/auth/#python for the changes required to the